-When I returned to the hotel, Mr P telephoned me!
-The translator was able to contact him today somehow.
-Mr. P told the clerk at the hotel desk what to tell my taxi driver, so I arrived without mishap in the daylight.
-I asked the driver to wait while I visited with Mr & Mrs P for about an hour.
-They gave me a tour of the small campus which has recently opened and is quite primitive compared to American colleges.
+When I returned to the hotel, Mr. P telephoned me.
+The translator contacted him today somehow.
+Mr. P told the clerk at the hotel desk what to tell my taxi driver, and I arrived without mishap in the daylight.
+I asked the driver to wait while I visited with Mr. and Mrs. P for about an hour.
+They gave me a tour of the recently opened small campus.
 They have two small children and had no heat last winter where the temperatures plummet to zero degrees regularly.
 They were finally able to obtain some coal heaters.
 The five other Americans teaching here all got frostbite.

 Another challenge is the close living quarters of the English teachers in the compound.
 Conflicts arise because they all have strong personalities.
-When the Americans leave the compound, there is quite a bit of anti-foreigner feelings among the Chinese.
+When the Americans leave the compound, they face anti-foreigner feelings among the Chinese.
 But all the teachers have a heart to truly give the gospel of Jesus Christ to each student and are willing to endure the difficult living circumstances.

 As I look back on Xian, this city was my least favorite of the ones I was able to visit, but it is where the Lord blessed the most in actual contacts with the people.
 I was able to meet Mrs. Li again the next year when she came to the Midwest to visit her husband at the university.
 The government made her leave the baby behind with her parents to ensure that both parents would return to China.
 Mr. Li’s son was three years old when he finally met him for the first time in China.
 He made a great sacrifice of missing his only child’s first years to obtain an American education.